 Striking a balance is key.
 “I personally like being transparent and posting project updates every month.
 That’s a pretty good rule of thumb,” Kent says.
 “Even if you don’t have much to say, letting backers know that you’re there and you’re working, it definitely puts their minds at ease.”
 Kickstarter’s Canino concurs.
 “Transparency is good, honesty is good,” he says.
 “Delays do happen – and that’s totally OK.”

-There’s a tendency for project creators to shy away from updates when they run into trouble.
-“Lots of project creators, when they hit a hurdle or speed bump, realize that they’ve got a delay in front of them, there’s often apprehensive about sharing that with their backers right away, because they don’t want to rock the boat or get backers angry and writing in,” Michael says says.
+There’s a tendency for creators to shy away from updates when they run into trouble.
+“Lots of creators, when they hit a hurdle or speed bump, realize that they’ve got a delay in front of them, there’s often apprehensive about sharing that with their backers right away, because they don’t want to rock the boat or get backers angry and writing in,” Michael says says.
 But the alternative – staying silent – will only result in more backer messages.

 If creators find themselves in a pickle, Kickstarter’s Resources Compendium is a one-stop shop for campaign troubleshooting.
-It includes the Creator Handbook, which covers all aspects of the crowdfunding journey from pre-launch to the fulfillment phase; common FAQs about the Kickstarter platform; and Campus, a forum where project creators can ask fellow peers for advice on support best practices.
+It includes the Creator Handbook, which covers all aspects of the crowdfunding journey from pre-launch to the fulfillment phase; common FAQs about the Kickstarter platform; and Campus, a forum where creators can ask fellow peers for advice on support best practices.

 How to Minimize Backer Queries